Barbara Hodkinson, Founder and Coordinator, The Butterfly Scheme

 Aim: to support hospital staff caring for people with dementia, reducing their stress levels and increasing job satisfaction.

-Evaluative measure: the scheme is spreading fast, very often because staff at one hospital recommend it to another, indicating that staff enjoy using the scheme.
+Evaluative measure: the scheme is spreading fast, very often because staff at one hospital recommend it to another, indicating that staff enjoy using their skills and the system.

 Aim: to minimise length of stay for patients with dementia by avoiding unnecessary extension of that stay through inappropriate dementia care.